Tag Archives: SelectedOperations

 Delegated Permissions

 If your solution needs access to all SharePoint sites – consider Sites.FullControl.All or Sites.Manage.All or Sites.ReadWrite.All or Sites.Read.All depending on access level you need.
-Effective permissions would be a min from both – permissions configured for app registration and permissions current user have.
+Effective permissions would be an intersection (minimum) from both – permissions configured for app registration and permissions current user have.
 Once consented at the app registration – these permissions will work right away.

-If your solution needs access to one (or a few) SharePoint sites – consider Sites.Selected API permissions as it will scope down access to only sites that are required for your solution to work.
-Remember, Sites.Selected API permissions, even consented at the app registration, does require second step – SharePoint admin should provide (read or write or manage or fullcontrol) permissions for the app registration to a specific site or sites.
+If your solution needs access to a one (or a few) SharePoint sites – consider Sites.Selected API permissions as it will scope down access to the only sites that are required for your solution to work.
+Remember, Sites.Selected API permissions, even consented at the app registration, require second step – SharePoint admin should provide (read or write or manage or fullcontrol) permissions for the app registration to a specific site or sites.

 Authentication